emcuttsy/monoglot-anxiety/content/english/post/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 ### I practiced using the formal-you (_Sie_)

-So, I never _siezen_ anybody.
+So, I never _siezen_ (use the formal-you for) anybody.
 I'm self-taught and only ever speak to my boyfriend's family, speaking partners, and tutors around my age.
 So going into the test, I knew that remembering to use _Sie_ would potentially trip me up on the exam.

 To practice, I chatted a bit with my boyfriend and my German tutor using _Sie_ in the week before the test.